Asian Grilled Chicken

 Click here for the featured recipe!
 Click here for the recipe archive.

-Applications are being accepted for the 2015 Delmarva Poultry Industry, Inc. College Scholarship Program.
-Applications are being accepted for undergraduate and graduate scholarships that are available to residents of the Delmarva Peninsula in the amount of $1,500 or more.
+Delmarva Poultry Industry, Inc. has opened the application period for its 2016 College Scholarship Program.
+Applications are being accepted for undergraduate and graduate scholarships that are available in the amount of $1,500 or more.

-Applications must be completed and received at the following address by April 1, 2015.
+Applications must be completed and received at the DPI offices on or before 4:30 p.m. on April 1, 2016.Click here for details and application forms.

 DPI is the nonprofit trade association working for the continued progress of the meat chicken industry in Delaware, the Eastern Shore of Maryland, and the Eastern Shore of Virginia.